 It took me almost 20 years to even realize I was in an abusive relationship.
-I detail my experience with abuse in How I Got Out of An Abusive Relationship, just click to read.
-Getting out of an abusive relationship can be one of the scariest things because this can be the most dangerous time for victims.
+I detail my experience with abuse in How I Got Out of Abuse, just click to read.
+Getting out of domestic violence can be one of the scariest things because this can be the most dangerous time for victims.
 Abuse is about power and control.
 When someone tries to leave their abuser they are taking that power back and away from their abuser.
 This may set the abuser off to act out in some pretty frightening and destructive ways.

-Steps You Can Take to Get Out of an Abusive Relationship.
+Steps You Can Take to Get Out of Abuse

 Decide to leave.
 This may seem like a simple step, but it was exactly what I had to do to leave.
 I first and foremost had to make up my mind to leave.
 Then I had to…

 Make a plan.
 One of the best things I did to help myself get out and stay out was to seek therapy.
 If it weren’t for my weekly counseling sessions, I’m not sure I would have been strong enough to stick to leaving.
 BetterHelp is an excellent service to use because you can do sessions online, over the phone or on your phone.
 Plus they are super affordable.

 Having a plan in place is going to help you in the long run.
 It’s extremely crucial in emergency situations.

 Here are some steps to take: